CactusVPN Review 2025: A Competitive VPN Service

 Speed tests

-Our testing methodology included measuring internet speeds with CactusVPN, both activated and deactivated, to assess its impact on connectivity.
-The device used for testing was a standard laptop running Windows 11 from a physical location in the U.S.
+For our first test, we measured internet speeds with CactusVPN, both activated and deactivated, to assess its impact on connectivity.
+We tested CactusVPN's macOS app from a physical location in the U.S.

 Test type No VPN US to US US to CA US to EU US to AU